-As a result (and being encouraged by Buzzfeed’s spell-bounding success with quizzes), brands and businesses of all shapes and sizes are adding quizzes to their to-do marketing list, while at the same time Facebook quiz marketing is becoming one of their top priorities.
+As a result (and being encouraged by Buzzfeed’s spell-bounding success with quizzes), brands and businesses of all shapes and sizes are adding online quizzes to their to-do marketing list, while at the same time Facebook quiz marketing is becoming one of their top priorities.

 Without further ado, we present you with the quiz marketing statistics that are making quizzes the present and the future of successful content marketing.

 We all agree that content is king, but within its realm, there’s a great competition for the throne.
 One of the forerunners, for sure, is interactive content.

 With interactive content, it’s all about the engagement.
 Instead of forcing your readers to mindlessly scroll down huge blocks of text, interactive content grabs their attention and makes them actively engaged.